Makeademic/11tyTailwindDatabase/db_fields_reference.md

-## artist (string)
+## creatorName (string)

-The name of the artist
+The name of the creator

 ### Possible Values

-- dustypomerleau
+- Unknown - Germany
-- "alvaro-prieto"
+- Master of the Dresden Prayerbook
-- Makeademic
+- Filippino Lippi

 ## bindingType (array[categorical])